pivotal/docs-tap/security-and-compliance/harden-tap.hbs.md

 By configuring this to use the same identify provider as the Tanzu Developer Portal, users can have a common identity across the Kubernetes clusters and the Tanzu Developer Portal.
-Because the Tanzu CLI is making Kubernetes API calls, this configuration is also be enabled for the Tanzu CLI.
+Because the Tanzu CLI is making Kubernetes API calls, this configuration is also enabled for the Tanzu CLI.

 Using Pinniped provides authentication for Kubernetes clusters but still requires the users to